MohammadA7/florence-airbnb-analysis/README.md

 # Florence-Airbnb-Analysis

-In this repo we will take a look at Florance Airbnb datasets we will try to analyze it to find answers to some business questions
+In this repo we will take a look at Florance Airbnb datasets we will try to analyze  following CRISP-DM process

 ## Project files